 This program is intended for students with 1 year of undergraduate studies since it is not a direct-entry program from high school.
 You may apply after completing your first 48 credits and before completing your first 78 credits by presenting a portfolio containing work in both poetry and prose fiction, as evidence of writing experience.

 Law – Common Law

 Offered by Osgoode Hall Law School at York University, the Juris Doctor (JD) is a 3-year degree involving 6 terms (fall and winter) of full-time study.
-While most students attend Osgoode full-time for the full 3 years of study, some students may choose to spend a term or year studying abroad, and students in the joint and combined programs will spend a portion of their time at another faculty or institution to graduate with dual degrees after 4 years.
+While most students attend Osgoode full-time for their 3 years of study, some students may choose to spend a term or year studying abroad, and students in the joint and combined programs will spend a portion of their time at another faculty or institution to graduate with dual degrees after 4 years.

-This full-time second-entry BScN program was developed in response to an increasing demand for nursing programs which build on prior university learning.
+This full-time second-entry BScN program was developed in response to an increasing demand for nursing programs that build on prior university learning.
 You must have completed a minimum of 60 credits toward any university degree and meet the program prerequisites.
 By studying in the concentrated and continuous 6-semester program, you can complete a BScN degree in 2 calendar years.